farhanashraf4/farhanashraf4/README.md

 🔹 I've implemented diverse real-time applications, from DDoS attack detection to sentiment analysis and face recognition.

-🔹 Experienced in Python, C++, and Java; knowledgeable in text embeddings, data preparation, and algorithms and structures.
+🔹 Experienced in Python, C++, and Java; knowledgeable in text embeddings, data preparation, and data structures and algorithms.

 💬 Feel free to ask me anything or connect me!